-When controversy has risen, it has usually involved resources for and the powers of Executive Office entities.
-As noted earlier, Congress was suspicious of Roosevelt's national planners; the National Resources Planning Board came to be seen as meddlesome, a threat to traditional political relationships, and a waste of money, so it was abolished.
-Concerned that the director of the Office of War Mobilization, a unit of the Office for Emergency Management created by E.O.
-9347 of May 27, 1943,41 was becoming too powerful, Congress created a replacement agency, the Office of War Mobilization and Reconversion, and made its director subject to Senate confirmation, gave him a two-year term, and specified his authority.
-More recently, during the 1970s, congressional concern about the growth of the staff of the Executive Office ultimately resulted in an authorization statute setting personnel ceilings for the White House Office, the Vice President's Office, the President's domestic policy staff, and the Office of Administration.
-In the summer of 1981, the House Committee on Appropriations denied the budget request of the Office of Policy Development in its entirety because witnesses from the agency refused to appear at a subcommittee hearing to discuss their funding.
-"After the subcommittee markup occurred," said the committee report, "the head of that Office met informally and off the record with the subcommittee to discuss the matter."
-Additional information on "the legal basis for refusing to appear" was to be provided, but, because it was not subsequently received, the committee took its action.
-The Office of Policy Development and other segments of the Federal Government were funded shortly thereafter through an emergency resolution continuing appropriations for fiscal year 1982.
-However, Office of Policy Development officials did not again refuse to appear before an appropriations subcommittee.
+When controversy has risen, it has usually involved resources for, and the powers of, Executive Office entities.
+As noted earlier, Congress was suspicious of Roosevelt's national planners; the National Resources Planning Board came to be seen as meddlesome, a threat to traditional political relationships, and a waste of money, so it was abolished.40 Concerned that the director of the Office of War Mobilization, a unit of the Office for Emergency Management created by E.O.
+9347 of May 27,1943,41 was becoming too powerful, Congress created a replacement agency, the Office of War Mobilization and Reconversion, and made its director subject to Senate confirmation, gave him a two-year term, and specified his authority.42 More recently, during the 1970s, congressional concern about the growth of the staff of the Executive Office ultimately resulted in an authorization statute setting personnel ceilings for the White House Office, the Vice President's Office, the President's domestic policy staff, and the Office of Administration.43 In the summer of 1981, the House Committee on Appropriations denied the budget request of the Office of Policy Development in its entirety because witnesses from the agency refused to appear at a subcommittee hearing to discuss their funding.
+"After the subcommittee mark-up occurred," said the committee report, "the head of that Office met informally and off the record with the subcommittee to discuss the matter."
+Additional information on "the legal basis for refusing to appear" was to be provided, but, because it was not subsequently received, the committee took its action.44 The Office of Policy Development and other segments of the federal government were funded shortly thereafter through an emergency resolution continuing appropriations for FY1982.45 Office of Policy Development officials did not again refuse to appear before an appropriations subcommittee.

-&lt;sup>41 3 C.F.R., 1938-1943 Comp., pp. 1281-1282.
+41 3 C.F.R., 1938-1943 Comp., pp. 1281-1282.

-&lt;sup>44 U. S. Congress.
-House.
-Committee on Appropriations.
-Treasury, Postal Service and General Government Appropriation Bill, 1982.
-H. Rept.
-97-171, 97th Congress, 1st Session.
-Washington, U. S. Govt.
-Print.
-Off., 1981, pp. 30-31.
+44 U.S. Congress, House Committee on Appropriations, Treasury, Postal Service and General Government Appropriation Bill, 1982, H.Rept.
+97-171, 97th Cong., 1st sess.
+(Washington: GPO, 1981), pp. 30-31.

-In his 1958 autobiography, Louis Brownlow commented that he was quite certain that FDR, when creating the Executive Office, "had not in his wildest dreams" envisioned the expansion that later occurred.
-Indeed, Brownlow himself was surprised.
+In his 1958 autobiography, Louis Brownlow commented that he was quite certain that FDR, when creating the Executive Office, "had not in his wildest dreams" envisioned the expansion that later occurred.46 Indeed, Brownlow himself was surprised.
 He might also be surprised that administrative management, stressed by the Brownlow Committee, has not been a major concern of many of the men succeeding Franklin D. Roosevelt as President.
-Of late, for example, neither of the men occupying the Oval Office during the 1980s appeared to be particularly aware of or interested in administrative This is reflected in their public remarks, the relatively management. unchanging composition of the Executive Office during those years, and the general absence of executive branch reorganization activity or plans.
-It may be expected that significant changes in the composition and staffing of the Executive Office, other than an isolated addition of a new unit or a few personnel, will not occur until some future occupant of the Oval Office once again recognizes the importance of administrative management considerations for the execution of the duties of the Presidency.
+The past two decades have seen little awareness of or demonstrated interest in administrative management on the part of the men occupying the Oval Office.
+This situation is reflected in their public remarks, the relatively unchanging composition of the Executive Office, and the general absence of executive branch reorganization activities or plans.
+However, significant changes in the composition and staffing of the Executive Office, other than an isolated addition of a new unit or a few personnel, could occur depending upon the approach future Presidents have toward administrative management considerations for the execution of the duties of the Presidency.47

-&lt;sup>46 Brownlow, A Passion for Anonymity: The Autobiography of Louis Brownlow, Second Half, p.
+46 Brownlow, A Passion for Anonymity: The Autobiography of Louis Brownlow, Second Half, p.
 417.